thenerdmix/vdsp/compiler/docs/index.rst

 * The **Quantum Tree** module maps a classical graph to the corresponding quantum graph state and his physical implementation.

+This project is the fruit of a two month internship in June and July 2023 promoted by the VDSP and the Walther group in Wien.

 .. toctree::
    :maxdepth: 2
    :caption: Contents: